Unified discontinuous Galerkin scheme for a large class of elliptic equations: Test problems

 where the integrals are evaluated with Gauss-Lobatto quadrature on the elements of the computational domain.

-To assess the DG operator is functional for our test problems we study the convergence of the discretization error~\eqref{eq:errnorm} under uniform hp-refinement of the computational domain (see \cref{sec:refinement}).
-We compute the h-convergence order under pure uniform h-refinement
+To assess the DG operator is functional for our test problems we study the convergence of the discretization error~\eqref{eq:errnorm} under uniform $hp$~refinement of the computational domain (see \cref{sec:refinement}).
+We compute the $h$-convergence order under pure uniform $h$~refinement

-where $\Delta_h$ denotes the difference between successive h-refinement levels and $h$ is the size of an element.
+where $\Delta_h$ denotes the difference between successive $h$-refinement levels and $h$ is the size of an element.
 Since we always split elements in half along all logical axes we use $\Delta_h\ln(h)=\ln(2)$.
-We also compute the exponential convergence scale under pure uniform p-refinement
+We also compute the exponential convergence scale under pure uniform $p$~refinement